alwinb/html-parser/README.md

 **Note**: These are older notes, they are not always in sync with the latest version.

+### Tokeniser

-(There is a preliminary attempt at a lexical grammar for HTML5 in [notes][2]).
+There is a preliminary attempt at a lexical grammar for HTML5 in [notes][2].

-As for the parser, I'm trying to come up with a declarative description and a more elegant algorithm than the one that is described in the standard.
-The algorithm is not quite compatible with the standard yet but the progress is good!
+However, I am using a DFA implemented using a lookup table and I quite like that representation.

+### Element classes

+I refer to finite and/ or cofinite sets of element-names that trigger specific parsing behaviour as an _element category_.
+Element categories are boolean combinations based on a collection of (as of yet) 64 element-classes.

+In the implementation, element categories are encoded as bitvectors, The encoding is such that it allows one to use the bitwise operators for computing complements, unions and intersections of categories.

+Some of the bits correspond to singleton sets, and thus identify a particular single element name.

+#### Categories

+* Any
+* None
+* elementClass (node, ns_context) – returns the element-equivalence-class id as an integer.
+* Kind (node, ns_context)  —  returns the element-equivalence-class as a bitvector.
+* printKind (kind)  —  maybe rename this?

+The built-in bitwise operations can be used as boolean algebra operations on element categories:

+* `~a`  —  complement
+* `a | b`  —  union
+* `a & b`  —  intersection
+* `a &~ b` –  difference ('and not').

 ### The Algorithm

-Parsing HTML documents is straightforward if the input has correctly matched start- and end-tags.
+parsing HTML documents is straightforward if the input has correctly matched start- and end-tags.
 The complicated part is handling _mismatched end tags_ and _misplaced tags_ in a way that agrees with the standard.

 ### Mismatched end tags